subham008/OneLang/README.md

 how we planned to achieve

-   .indentation based language(Python like syntax) .memory safe (compiler time memory management system) .can be interpret , compiled
+   .indentation based language(Python like syntax)

+   .memory safe (compiler time memory management system)

+   .can be interpret , compiled

-   .large set of  available compiled target as we use LLVM (e.g x86,x86_64,arm , aarch,thump,risc,wasm and many more that you may never heard of)
+   .large set of  available compiled target as we use LLVM (e.g x86,x86_64,arm , aarch,thump,risc,wasm and many more that you may never heard of) .  for more details follow this link https://llvm.org/docs/CompilerWriterInfo.html

-   .own build tool and package library inpired bt rust .modern features
+   .own build tool and package library inpired by rust cargo(https://doc.rust-lang.org/cargo/commands/cargo-build.html) and crates(https://crates.io/)

+   .modern features

    .some rules and regulation to make code readable as freeadom of doing anything will create chaos